Grinderofl/Tempest/readme.md

 ### Quick start to creating your own Generator

-1. Navigate to the root of where you want your template to be on your favorite command processor that has `tempest` in its path
+1. Navigate to the root of where you want your template to be on your favorite command processor that has `tempest` in its environment PATH variable
 2. Execute `tempest new {YourGeneratorName}`
 3. A directory {YourGeneratorName} will be created, and a ready-to-build new generator base will be created for you